 How to use the Finder to find files on your Mac

-The easiest way to find files on your Mac using the Finder is just to open the Finder window (control-click on the Finder icon in the Dock and choose New Finder Window or click on the Desktop and press Command-N) and browse the folder in it.
+The easiest way to find files on your Mac using the Finder is just to open the Finder window (control-click the Finder icon in the Dock and choose New Finder Window or click anywhere on the Desktop and press Command-N) and browse the folder in it.
 Depending on which view you’re in, clicking or double-clicking on a folder will open it.

 However, while browsing is the easiest way, it’s not the quickest.
 The quickest way to find files using the Finder is to search for them using the search box at the top of the Finder window.